photo by Andrew George on Unsplash

 First, let’s take a quick look at the key players in your postpartum hormone journey:

-Progesterone: Progesterone levels are extraordinarily high during pregnancy.
-This hormone is essential for the viability and the health of the pregnancy.
 The changes in progesterone cause a laxity or loosening of ligaments and joints throughout the body.
 It is also important for transforming the uterus from the size of a small pear — in its non-pregnant state — to a uterus that can accommodate a full-term baby.
 However, progesterone drops off almost immediately after delivering the placenta, leading to one of our first big hormone drops post birth.
 Your ovaries will not start creating progesterone again until your first menstrual cycle, which definitely creates a temporary imbalance.

-Estrogen: A woman will produce more estrogen during one pregnancy than throughout her entire life when not pregnant.
+A woman will produce more estrogen during one pregnancy than throughout her entire life when not pregnant.
 The increase in estrogen during pregnancy enables the uterus and placenta to create and form new blood vessels, transfer nutrients, and support the developing baby.

 In addition, estrogen is thought to play an important role in helping the fetus develop and mature.
 Estrogen levels increase steadily during pregnancy and reach their peak in the third trimester.
 The rapid increase in estrogen levels during the first trimester may cause some of the nausea associated with pregnancy.
 During the second trimester, it plays a major role in the milk duct development that enlarges the breasts.

-Oxytocin: Oxytocin is released to stimulate contraction of the uterus during childbirth and postpartum, and plays a vital role in bonding and attachment between mother and child.
 Research has shown that oxytocin impacts social behavior – it helps you stay tuned in and respond to important signs in your environment.
 For example, oxytocin may promote feelings of trust and bonding (such as mother–infant bonding or intimate connection) or contrary reactions such as defensiveness.

-Prolactin: Prolactin is the hormone mostly responsible for milk production, though its effects aren’t usually felt until after giving birth – when your increased progesterone, which counters the effects of elevated prolactin, sharply declines.
+Prolactin is the hormone mostly responsible for milk production, though its effects aren’t usually felt until after giving birth – when your increased progesterone, which counters the effects of elevated prolactin, sharply declines.
 High levels of prolactin have been known to negatively affect dopamine, which gives us feelings of euphoria and happiness.
 As a result, prolactin can sometimes be the reason behind moodiness, low energy levels, and slowed metabolism after your baby’s birth.

 Between high prolactin production, no progesterone, potentially lower dopamine, and your other pregnancy hormones decreasing, it’s no wonder that your energy, moods, and emotions can feel a mess after having your baby!